 - Reject record: The specific record is not considered and is rejected.

 Sync Filters Stage

 In this stage, you can add filters to refine the list of records that should be synced.
-Any standard, custom, or lookup fields in the Dynamics CRM source object can be used to filter data being synced into Gainsight NXT.
+Any standard, custom fields in the Dynamics CRM source object can be used to filter data being synced into Gainsight NXT.

 To add filters: